xcellerator/linux_kernel_hacking/3_RootkitTechniques/3.0_hiding_lkm/README.md

 ## 3.0: Hiding Kernel Modules

+> Please check out the blog post for an in-depth explanation on how this module works.
+You can find it [here](https://xcellerator.github.io/posts/linux_rootkits_05/).

-Hide a kernel module after loading it
+Hide a kernel module after loading it.

 To use:
 * Build with `make`